 Just think about it, if the blood flow was restricted to your right bicep muscle it would get weaker, smaller and start to hurt.
 It’s the same with any other area of your body.

 Also, all of your body’s repair mechanisms and natural pain killers reside in your blood.
 Restricted blood flow means that these important elements of your body’s natural processes cannot function properly either leaving you stuck in chronic pain.

 How Do I Treat Fibromyalgia?

-Chinese medicine offers one of the most effective treatments for fibromyalgia because we treat both externally through acupuncture and internally through Chinese herbs.
+Chinese medicine treats the symptoms of fibromyalgia both externally through acupuncture and internally through Chinese herbs.

 Chinese herbs improve your blood flow throughout your entire body.
 Through improved blood flow we can ‘lock-in’ the benefits of acupuncture making it less likely that the pain with return after you finish acupuncture Melbourne treatments.

 The best way to find out is come in for a free 20 minute FREE Health Consultation to discuss your particular situation.
 Or you can book in for an initial appointment to see how well you respond to acupuncture.
 If we can reduce or even get rid of your pain during that first appointment, this is a good indication that what will do should work for you.